alpaycb/sqlplusdemo/README.md

   - `ORDER BY miles_from_nyc`: Sorts results by distance from NYC, closest first.
   - `LIMIT 10`: Returns only the 10 closest hotels.

 ### The CTE (TopAirports) filters countries with more than 50 airports.
-The main query joins these countries to airlines and aggregates airline names per country.
+The main query joins these countries to airlines and aggregates airline names per country:
 ```sql
 WITH TopAirports AS (
   SELECT ap.country, COUNT(*) AS airport_count